unreal-t/MERN-Blog/README.md

-Certainly!
-Here are some **suggested words** you can include in your README for a MERN stack blog development project:

 1. **Introduction**:
    - Briefly describe the purpose of your project.
 Explain that it's a blog application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).